 SE 253C.
 Mechanics of Laminated Anisotropy Plates and Shells (4)

-Static, dynamic, and elastic stability of laminated anisotropic plates and cylindrical shells.
-Theories covered include thin-plate (classical lamination theory), first- and third-order shear-deformable (Reissner-Mindlin, and Reddy) thick plates, and refined layer-wise theories.
-Solution methods covered include exact, approximate (Ritz, Galerkin) and the finite element method.
-Additional topics include sandwich construction, elastic couplings, theormal response, shear factor determination, fiber and interlaminar stress recovery, strength, and safety considerations.
-Prerequisites: graduate student standing required; must have taken SE 253B or equivalent, or consent of instructor.
+Static/dynamic/elastic stability of laminated anisotropic plates and cylindrical shells.
+Theories: thin-plate (classical lamination theory), first-and third- order shear-deformable (Reissner-Mindlin and Reddy) thick plates, and refined layer-wise theories.
+Solution methods: exact, approximate (Ritz, Galerkin) and finite element method.
+Additional topics: sandwich construction, elastic couplings, theormal response, shear factor determination, fiber/interlaminar stress recovery, strength/safety.
+Prerequisites: SE 253B; graduate standing or consent of instructor.

 SE 254.
 FRPs in Civil Structures (4)

 Strengthening of existing reinforced concrete structures with fiber reinforced composites.
 Mechanics of Fiber Reinforced Plastic lamina, bond strength of FRP-to-concrete joints, shear and flexural strengthening of beams and walls, increased strength and ductility of axially loaded columns, and seismic retrofit of columns.
-Prerequisites: SE 142 Design of Composite Structures or equivalent, SE 251A Processing Science of Composites.
+Use of computer resources.
+Prerequisites: SE 253A; graduate standing.

 SE 255.
 Textile Composite Structures (4)